landmarks-go/cold-blossom-29/README_cold_blossom.md

 In addition, install the `openai` package in the retriever environment and ensure `tenacity` is installed in the retriever environment.

-Be sure to have a Perplexity key and WandB key ready.
+Be sure to have a Perplexity key and WandB key ready, as well as login to Huggingface.

 ## Data